3 Ways To Let Go Of Someone You Love And Move On

 Meet new people

-This may sound hard for you, but when you introduce yourself to new friendships, you will discover that there are many more people out there that can love you and care for you.
+This may sound like a hard thing to do.
+But when you introduce yourself to new friendships, you will discover that there are many more people out there that can love you and care for you.

 Listen to specific meditations